+A director can be paid a salary or sitting fees for their work as directors.
+The salary or sitting fee amount is to be determined by resolution at a general meeting.
-Directors may only be paid if:

-- they are employees of the Corporation; - they have a contract to provide goods or services to the corporation (so long as the director has fulfilled any duty to disclose a conflict as required by this rule book and the payment is fair and reasonable to the corporation). - they are paid sitting fees for attending Board Meetings.
-The amount of the fee to be paid will be set by the Members and cannot be changed without the Members' Approval. - they are paid for representing the corporation at meetings and events where their presence is required.
-The amount of the fee is the same as set by the Members for attending Board meetings. - The corporation may pay the directors' travelling and other expenses for attending meetings or to do with other corporation business.
+Directors may be paid if they are employed by the corporation, or if they have a contract to provide goods or services to the corporation (so long as the director has fulfilled any duty to disclose a conflict as required by this rule book and the payment is fair and reasonable to the corporation).

+The corporation may pay the directors' travelling and other expenses for attending meetings or to do with other corporation business.